graphile/crystal/CONTRIBUTING.md

   CREATE DATABASE graphileengine_test;
   COMMENT ON DATABASE graphileengine_test IS 'https://github.com/graphile/graphile-engine';
 ```

-You may use the default `postgres` superuser as well instead of your own one.
+You may use the default `postgres` superuser instead of your own one if you prefer.
-Using your OS login for naming the user `me` requires fewer customisations down the road, as it will be the default.
+Using your OS login for naming the user `me` requires fewer customisations down the road, as on many systems it will be the default.

-The [`lds` package](./lds/README.md) does use another database `lds_test`, created by its `yarn db:init` script.
+The [`lds` package](./lds/README.md) uses another database `lds_test`, this should be created automatically by its `yarn db:init` script.

-To allow login without a password, best change the [`pg_hba.conf`](https://www.postgresql.org/docs/9.1/auth-pg-hba-conf.html) so that the user is always accepted from the local machine:
+To allow login without a password (please evaluate your own security requirements), you may change the [`pg_hba.conf`](https://www.postgresql.org/docs/11/auth-pg-hba-conf.html) so that the user is always accepted from the local machine:

 ```
 # for postgraphile testing
 local	postgraphile_test,graphileengine_test,lds_test	all				trust